Udmurt

 sg

-‘Petja broke a bough.’
+‘Petja broke the bough.’

 Valency pattern: